-Portland stabbing victims: An army vet and a college graduate
+These three men stood up to hate in Portland

 "He was a devoted husband who talked often of his family.
 He was a model public servant," said David Austin, spokesman for Portland commissioner Chloe Eudaly.

-For his colleagues, he was as a dedicated employee and the first person they would go to for help, his supervisor told The Oregonian.
+He was as a dedicated employee and the first person his colleagues would go to for help, his supervisor told The Oregonian.